addyosmani/backbone-fundamentals/README.md

 });
 ```

-Note how we alias Underscore.js's instance to `_` and Backbone to just `Backbone`, making it very trivial to convert non-AMD code over to using this module format.
-For a view which might require other dependencies such as jQuery, this can similarly be done as follows:
+Note how we alias Underscore.js's instance to `_` and Backbone.js's instance to just `Backbone`, making it  easy to our existing Backbone code over to the AMD module style.
+For a Backbone View which might require other dependencies such as jQuery, we could write:

 ```javascript
 define([